kalai-rajan/100DaysofRTL/README.md

-collection of Basic and essentials RTL Design and verification codes.
+Collection of Basic and essentials RTL Design and verification codes.
-The Design modules will be implemented in all possible modelling types of verilog.
+The Design modules will be implemented in all possible modelling styles of verilog.
 I have used Modelsim software & EDA Playground for RTL Simulation.